Animal Access Requirements

 Procedure Specific Training Program

-The Technical Services and Training Coordinator will provide training specific to procedures in IACUC- approved protocols.
-This may consist of videos, auto-tutorials, or hands-on training with the Attending Veterinarian or Registered Veterinary Technician.
+The Compliance/Technical Services Team Lead will provide training specific to procedures in IACUC- approved protocols.
+This may consist of videos, auto-tutorials, or hands-on training with the Attending Veterinarian or Registered Veterinary Technicians.
 The areas addressed in protocol-specific training include but are not limited to:

 - Aseptic Surgical Techniques and Post-Operative Care